apache/pulsar/site2/docs/security-tls-transport.md

 To disable non-TLS ports, you need to set the values of `brokerServicePort` and `webServicePort` to empty.

 Optional settings:
-1. `tlsClientAuthentication=false`: Enable/Disable using TLS for authentication.
-This config when enabled will authenticate the other end of the communication channel.
-It should be enabled on both brokers and clients for mutual TLS.
+1. `tlsRequireTrustedClientCertOnConnect=true`: Enable TLS authentication on both brokers and clients for mutual TLS.
+When enabled, it authenticates the other end of the communication channel.
 2. `tlsCiphers=TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256`: A cipher suite is a named combination of authentication, encryption, MAC and key exchange algorithm used to negotiate the security settings for a network connection using TLS network protocol.
    By default, it is null.
 [OpenSSL Ciphers](https://www.openssl.org/docs/man1.0.2/apps/ciphers.html) [JDK Ciphers](http://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#ciphersuites)